Batman: Arkham Origins

 - These can all only be done in formal predator areas, either in the main quest or in some side missions.
 You pretty much need to have Rank 9 finished before you go to a hotel - the lobby will be good for Rank 10, and will unlock a piece of equipment needed for rank 11.

 - Rank 11: Take out an enemy with the Sonic Shock Batarang.

-- This requires clearing the aforementioned hotel lobby.
-Once you get it, go back out the way you came and get it in one of the "cheese" locations above.
+- You get this piece of equipment when you clear Rank 10.
+Once you get it, 'go back out the way you came' and get it in one of the "cheese" locations above.

 - Rank 12: Complete a Predator Encounter with a High threat level or above by performing at least five different takedowns.

 - This also requires a story or sidequest predator room.
 Stay away from the hotel (yes, this is insane, but near-mandatory to complete the challenges).
 The Black Mask sidequest will give you a predator room to do this at its conclusion.
 This only gets rewarded when the encounter is completed, which sucks.
 Be sure you got 5 different stealth takedowns!